GodblessUrassa/customer-spending-pattern/README.md

 # Recommendations
 * Since the company have high-spending customers at large that contribute significantly to company's revenue, they should personalize the marketing campaigns and promotions that will encourage them to make more purchases.
 For example Accessories products can be sold in promotion
 * Encourage low/medium and medium spenders.
 This segment has the potential to spend more, so it may be worthwhile to encourage them to spend more with incentives such as discounts
-* Seasonal and infrequently purchasers.In this segment the company can implement loayalty programs for infrequently customers to return more often and limited-time offers to encourage customers to make purchse before the offer expires
+* Seasonal and infrequently purchasers.In this segment the company can implement loayalty programs for infrequently customers to return more often and limited-time offers to encourage customers to make purchase before the offer expires